Pooling Knowledge – Moving Forward

 Eva Hesselmark, PhD-student, Karolinska insitutet, Stockholm, Sweden.

-Amy Joy Fishman, Nurse Practitioner, Open Medicine Institute, in Mountain View, California, USA.
+Amy Smith, Nurse Practitioner, Open Medicine Institute, in Mountain View, California, USA.

 All delegates are invited to a buffet dinner on Thursday evening, which is included in the registration fee.
 This is an opportunity for attendees to mingle and network.